One Aurora officer found guilty by jury on lesser charges in death of Elijah McClain

 Prosecutors say the officers ignored their training in several crucial areas, including not paying attention to McClain’s breathing after the carotid hold and not treating his visibly deteriorating condition as a medical emergency.
 McClain cried out that he couldn’t breathe seven times, prosecutors say, and neither officer told paramedics when they arrived about how he was doing.
 They didn’t listen to his vital signs, nor did they communicate to paramedics that it was a medical emergency, prosecutors said.

 “Today's verdict is about accountability.
-Everyone in Colorado, everyone in the United States, no matter who you are, is accountable under the law,” Colorado Attorney General Phil Weiser said after the verdict was read on Thursday.
+Everyone in Colorado, everyone in the United States, no matter who you are, is accountable under the law,” Weiser said after the verdict was read on Thursday.

 Jurors instructed to consider separate charges for each officer